Leadership Roles

 President

 The President has the lead responsibility for setting goals and policies for the Society.
-The President’s areas of responsibility include setting goals (e.g., net income, membership, scope of scientific activities), convening and chairing meetings of the Society’s Council, representing the society at conferences and other events and developing relationships with other organizations.
+The President’s areas of responsibility include setting goals (e.g., net income, membership, scope of scientific activities), convening and chairing meetings of the Society’s Board, representing the society at conferences and other events and developing relationships with other organizations.
 The President is an ex officio member of the Management Board of the Journal of Industrial Ecology.

 ISIE Office